 Is your default mode harsh, critical and judgemental?

-Why learning to love yourself makes your life less difficult…
+Learn to love yourself and make your life less difficult…

 Radical Self Acceptance and the ‘trance of unworthiness’

-Tara Brach in Radical Self Acceptance says that “all people experience a sense of separateness ad vulnerability” and this feeling of being “fundamentally flawed” is especially common in Western society.
-Certainly, my experience of facilitating Mindfulness courses leads me to see how desperately people need to learn self kindness, self compassion and how to love themselves.
+Tara Brach in Radical Self Acceptance says that “all people experience a sense of separateness and vulnerability” and this feeling of being “fundamentally flawed” is especially common in Western society.
+Certainly, my experience of dealing with working people lets me see how desperately people need to learn self kindness, self compassion and how to love themselves.
 As she explains:

 “in our culture, there are standards you have to meet, like … be attractive, be bright, be successful, be athletic, be even-tempered, be rich … so our basic sense of well-being gets hitched (to) meeting these standards, and … if you don’t meet the standards, you can be rejected and isolated, and your whole life goes down the tubes.
 So we have a lot of pressure on us”.

 Yet, there is hope.
-We can learn to stop torturing ourselves with stories of shame and fear … start living in belonging rather than perceived separateness … be open and allow the intimacy and unconditional love we long for in, and discover that despite difficulty and loss, our fundamental situation is joyful.
+We can learn to stop torturing ourselves with stories of shame, fear, catasthophising … start living in belonging rather than perceived separateness … Be open and allow the intimacy and unconditional love we long for in, and discover that despite difficulty and loss, our fundamental situation is joyful.

 “Extremely beneficial.
 I am so glad that I did this course.
 I only wish it could go on longer!
 I have become more loving, gentle and kind towards myself and as a result this has positively influenced my life and relationships with my family and friends.
 I am less hard on myself and more compassionate and understanding.
 I have gained a deeper awareness of my defaults and I am more curious with myself eg.. questioning why I feel certain ways”